 Because of our holding company structure, our outstanding notes are structurally subordinated in right of payment to all liabilities of our subsidiaries.
-Restrictions in our subsidiary's debt instruments and under applicable law limit its ability to provide funds to us.
+Restrictions in our subsidiaries' debt instruments and under applicable law limit their ability to provide funds to us.

 Our sole assets are our equity interests in our subsidiaries.
 Our operating subsidiaries are separate and distinct legal entities and are not obligated to make funds available to us for payments on our notes or other obligations in the form of loans, distributions or otherwise.
-Our subsidiary's ability to make distributions to us is subject to its compliance with the terms of its credit facilities and indentures and restrictions under applicable law.
+Our subsidiaries' ability to make distributions to us is subject to their compliance with the terms of their credit facilities and indentures and restrictions under applicable law.
+Under the Delaware limited liability company act, our subsidiaries may only pay dividends to us if they have "surplus" as defined in the act.
+Under fraudulent transfer laws, our subsidiaries may not pay dividends to us if they are insolvent or are rendered insolvent thereby.
+The measures of insolvency for purposes of these fraudulent transfer laws vary depending upon the law applied in any proceeding to determine whether a fraudulent transfer has occurred.
+Generally, however, an entity would be considered insolvent if: